Randhum/MusicPlayer/README.md

 ### Fractal Screensaver

-Each panel can display a fractal background screensaver using the perfect-shuffle algorithm (based on [perfect-shuffle](https://github.com/xcontcom/perfect-shuffle)).
+Each panel can display an animated fractal background screensaver using the perfect-shuffle algorithm (based on [perfect-shuffle](https://github.com/xcontcom/perfect-shuffle)).

 **Features:**
+- **Auto-activation**: Screensaver automatically activates after 30 seconds of inactivity
-- Click the fractal icon (🎨) in any panel header to toggle the screensaver
+- **Manual toggle**: Click the fractal icon (🎨) in any panel header to toggle the screensaver
-- Fractals are generated using deterministic recursive spatial permutations
+- **Animated fractals**: Fractals "flow" and evolve over time, creating living patterns
+- **Activity detection**: Any mouse movement, keyboard input, or click automatically disables the screensaver
-- Text automatically inverts (white on dark areas, black on light areas) for optimal readability
+- **Text inversion**: Text automatically inverts (white with shadow on dark backgrounds) for optimal readability
-- Each panel can have its own independent fractal pattern
+- **Per-panel**: Each panel has its own independent timeout and fractal pattern
-- Patterns are randomly generated when enabled
+- **Random patterns**: Patterns are randomly generated when enabled, creating unique visual experiences

-The screensaver creates beautiful, self-similar fractal patterns that fill the entire panel background while keeping all UI elements functional and readable.
+The screensaver creates beautiful, self-similar fractal patterns that fill the entire panel background.
+The fractals continuously morph and flow, creating a mesmerizing "living" effect while keeping all UI elements functional and readable.
+The screensaver automatically activates when you're not interacting with a panel, and immediately deactivates when you move your mouse or type.

 ### Adding Music to Playlist